Will the Leader of the House please update the House on the forthcoming business?

 We are always extremely grateful to our police forces for the work that they do.
 The hon.
 Gentleman raises a point of which I am not specifically aware, but he might wish to raise it at Home Office questions or through an Adjournment debate so that he can get further information.

 Since 2012, two thirds of Britain’s total waste plastic exports have been shipped to China and Hong Kong.
 From January, that is going to stop—China is going to ban those imports.
-May we have an urgent statement from the Environment Secretary about where we are going to send our plastic waste from the new year?
+May we have an urgent statement from the Environment Secretary about where we are going to send our plastic waste in the new year?

 I am sure that the hon.
 Lady will appreciate that this Government have been totally committed to doing as much as possible to protect our environment, and particularly our marine environment, through our introduction of the blue belt, the protected areas around our coastline, our proposal to ban microbeads in face-cleansing products and so on.
 This Government have banned the use of plastic bags without a charge, and we have seen a massive improvement in the amount of recycling.
 We are fully committed to doing all that we can to protect our environment.
 Should the hon.
 Lady wish to seek an Adjournment debate on this matter, I am sure that Ministers will be delighted to come along and discuss it with her.